knowledgecode/WebSocket-for-Android/README.md

 This is using Jetty under the terms of the Apache License v2.0.

 ## Requirements
- - Java 1.6 or greater
+ - Java 1.6 or later
- - Android 2.2 or greater (recommend 4.0 or greater)
+ - Android 2.2 or later (recommend 4.0 or later)
  - Cordova/PhoneGap 2.3.0 - 2.9.x

 The version for Cordova/PhoneGap 3 is [here](https://github.com/knowledgecode/WebSocket-for-Android/tree/master).